Almost blacklisted by Google

 Dear Editors,

-You might be interestted to learn, that your websites have been almost blacklisted by Google.
+You might be interested to learn, that your websites have been almost blacklisted by Google.
 “Almost blacklisted” means that Google search artificially downranks results from your websites to such extent that you lose 55% – 75% of possible visitors traffic from Google.
 This sitution is probably aggravated by secondary effects, because many users and webmasters see Google ranking as a signal of trust.

 This result is reported in my paper published in WUWT.
 The findings are consistent with multiple prior results, showing Google left/liberal bias, and pro-Hillary skew of Google search in the elections.